What We Do

 Natural Resource Damage Assessment and Restoration

-Our environmental contaminants specialists are key members of the Interior Department’s Natural Resource Damage Assessment and Restoration Program, which aims to restore natural resources harmed (or "injured") by oil spills or illegal releases of hazardous substances into the environment.
-We work with our federal, state, and tribal colleagues who manage natural resources, along with the parties responsible for the environmental pollution, to evaluate the harm done to natural resources, identify options for restoring those natural resources, and implement such restoration.
+Our environmental contaminants specialists are key members of the Interior Department’s Natural Resource Damage Assessment and Restoration Program, which aims to restore natural resources harmed (or "injured“) by oil spills or illegal releases of hazardous substances into the environment.
+We work with our colleagues at state, tribal, and other federal government agencies that manage natural resources, along with the parties responsible for the environmental pollution, to evaluate the harm done to natural resources, identify options for restoring those natural resources, and implement such restoration.
 This is in addition to the cleanup activities and is focused on compensating the public for its natural resource losses that simple cleanup cannot address.

 Learn more about our role in natural resource damage assessment and restoration activities.